hzoppetti/hz-site/content/posts/2024/just_a_job.md

 What if they have weapons stashed?
 Where were the exits?
 Did they have extra alarms?
 Was there a dog?
 Were there other staff?
 Children?
 All the possibilities had to be accounted for, planned for ahead of time, researched.

 Jason had covered them all, had planned for weeks.
 He mapped the house, researched everything, gathered all the schedules and timed the entire encounter.
-He accounted for every circumstance--every detail--except for the wife, who was supposed to be at work for an evening shift.
+He accounted for every circumstance---every detail---except for the wife, who was supposed to be at work for an evening shift.
 Doctor Hanlon had called in sick, had been home when she shouldn’t have been.
 She was not part of the job and he didn’t like to do extra work.
 It was messy.

 The truth was, Jason should have eliminated her as well, but he didn’t like killing.
 It was just a job to him; it wasn’t something he enjoyed.
 So he didn’t, which in hindsight, was probably a mistake.
 Probably.